-It is a miss to ride inside the buoy or outside the end gate or to ride over, straddle or jump over a buoy or an exit gate buoy or to jump through the exit gate; but there is no penalty for grazing a buoy with a ski or part of the body.
+It is a miss to ride inside the buoy or on the wrong side of the exit buoy or to ride over, straddle or jump over any skiers or the exit buoy; but there is no penalty for grazing a buoy with a ski or part of the body.
 "Riding over" shall be defined as hitting a buoy with the ski so as to move it significantly from its position or temporarily sink it.
 Hitting a buoy less severely shall be considered as "grazing".